Guides

 Objective: Close all numbers and have the most points

-1. Each player takes turns throwing 3 darts at the numbers 15–20 and the bullseye
+1. Take turns throwing 3 darts at numbers 15–20 and the bullseye.
+Everything else on the board is irrelevant

-2. You need to hit each number 3 times to "close" it — a single counts as 1, a double counts as 2, a triple counts as 3
+2. Hit each number 3 times to close it — a single counts as 1 mark, double as 2, treble as 3.
+One treble closes a number instantly

-• Start with 20s — they're worth the most points
+• Start with 20s — highest value number, scores the most points once closed

 Other Popular Darts Games